ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

   sudo sev-test (You must be root to run the test)

 There is a sample app in sample_app.
+To compile:

+  cd $(CERTIFIER)/sample_app
-To compile: cd $(CERTIFIER)/sample_app make clean -f example_app.mak make -f example_app.mak
+  make clean -f example_app.mak
+  make -f example_app.mak

 Instructions on running the app are in instructions.txt as well as notes on provisioning a policy key in policy_key_notes.txt.
-This example illustrates very nearly all that is needed to run a "real" app."
+This example illustrates very nearly all that is needed to run a "real" app.

+There is also an application service that provides Confidential Computing support for application programs on encrypted virtual machine platforms.
+For instructions on building and running this service in an encrypted virtual machine, read application_service/instructions.txt.

 Most programs can use a "simulated_enclave" for prototyping and can compile and run on linux or mac os.
 To run programs that use SGX, you must run on